 Please note you do not need to submit an application if you are only requesting a single, kitchen access or air conditioning.
 All summer housing assignments will be singles with kitchen access and air conditioning.
 If you have other housing accommodation needs such as an accessible bathroom, please submit an application once it opens March 8th.

 Pre-Lottery Housing Accommodation Requests- Fall 2021

-The CARDS Housing Accommodation Pre-lottery Process is NOW OPEN for 2021-2022 housing placements, with the expectation that the 2021-2022 housing lottery will take place as usual this coming March.
+The CARDS Housing Accommodation Pre-lottery Process is NOW CLOSED as of February 3, 2021 for 2021-2022 housing placements, with the expectation that the 2021-2022 housing lottery will take place as usual this coming March.
 Please note that while we anticipate being able to conduct the pre-lottery and lottery process as usual, these procedures and/or eventual room assignments may end up needing to shift in accordance with the College’s yet-to-be-determined plans for the 2021-2022 academic year.

 Pre-Lottery Process (January-March)

 This is the earliest priority process, as students have not yet gone through housing selection for the next academic year.
-Pre-Lottery Housing Accommodation Applications are due February 3rd, 2021 and require an annual request along with updated annual documentation.
-We encourage all returning students to participate in this process as we are best able to accommodate specific needs through this process (as all students have not yet been assigned housing for the upcoming year).
-CARDS will review all housing accommodation applications with the Housing Accommodation Committee and relay all approved accommodations to Residence Life.
-Pre-Lottery placement offers are made on or before March 1 as the Housing Lottery will take place in April.
+Pre-Lottery Housing Accommodation Applications were due February 3rd, 2021 and required an annual request along with updated annual documentation.
+We encouraged all returning students to participate in this process as we are best able to accommodate specific needs through this process (as all students have not yet been assigned housing for the upcoming year).
+CARDS reviewed all housing accommodation applications with the Housing Accommodation Committee and relayed all approved accommodations to Residence Life.
+Pre-Lottery placement offers were made on or before March 1 as the Housing Lottery will take place in April.

 Timeframes for Pre-Lottery CARDS Review and Room Selection Guidelines